shivammathur9898/Adidas-Project/README.md

 ### Worked as Sales Analyst

 ## Project Overview
-*In this Project of Adidas Company, we gonna Analyze Sales Insights using Microsoft Excel.
+*In this Project,Sales Insights got analyzed using Microsoft Excel.
 Power Query feature used for Data Analysis and Pivot Table feature is used to find Insights in the data by creating charts and Dashboards.
 Analysed Sales data and identify areas for improvement for better Decision-Making.*